 If the concern is connected with a direct line manager/supervisor then, if appropriate, the Directorate's HR Manager will provide confidential advice as to whom the concern should be directed.
-Alternatively, the Internal Audit and Risk Manager, or the City Solicitor as the Council's Monitoring Officer, should be contacted directly.
+Alternatively, the Internal Audit Manager or the Acting Head of Legal Services and Monitoring Officer as the Council's Monitoring Officer should be contacted directly.

-- 4.2 Whilst individuals can raise concerns orally, it is often better to put them in writing2, but any method of communication is acceptable.
+- 4.2 Whilst individuals can raise concerns verbally, it is often better to put them in writing2, but any method of communication is acceptable.
 The information needed is the background and history of the concern giving names, dates and places where possible, and the reason for the particular concern.
-To allow any points raised to be clarified, individuals will need to provide details of how they can be contacted. - 4.3 The earlier concerns are raised; the easier it will be to take action.
+To allow any points raised to be clarified, individuals will need to provide details of how they can be contacted. - 4.3 The earlier concerns are raised; the easier it will be to take action. - 4.4 Advice and guidance on how matters of concern may be pursued can be obtained from the following: - Line manager, headteacher - Human Resources - Internal Audit Services - Trade union/professional association - Public Concern at Work.
+This is an independent charity that operates a confidential helpline to provide free impartial advice for persons who wish to express concern about fraud and other serious malpractice.
+The telephone number is 020 7404 6609.
+Further details are available from their website - www.pcaw.co.uk.